Category Archives: Thai Royals

 King Ananda Mahidol in 1938; Credit – Wikipedia

 In 1938, accompanied by his mother and his siblings, Ananda Mahidol returned to Thailand for the first time as its king.
-He spent two months in Thailand and then returned to Switzerland to resume his studies.
+He spent two months in Thailand and returned to Switzerland to resume his studies.

 In December 1941, during World War II, Japan occupied Thailand.
-King Ananda Mahidol was studying in Switzerland and he remained there until the end of World War II.
+King Ananda Mahidol was studying in Switzerland and remained there until the end of World War II.
 He returned to Thailand in December 1945 after receiving a law degree from the University of Lausanne.
 King Ananda Mahidol intended to return to the University of Lausanne to obtain a Ph.D. in law.
 He then planned to return permanently to Thailand and have his coronation.

 King Ananda Mahidol and Louis Mountbatten, 1st Earl Mountbatten of Burma in 1946; Credit – Wikipedia